THE AFGHAN SERIES, DAY 5, 6 & 7

 After a quick bite we made our way through the Bazaars and markets of Bamiyan.
 The small section of the Blacksmith street where local traders manufacture everything from small knives to scythes and even giving me a go in the process.
 Its amazing to see the effort at which these guys work every single day.

-In countries where resources are low the efficiency must be high and nowhere can you see it more than walking into the many butcher shops and see every part of an animal for sale.
+In resource-poor countries, efficiency is crucial.
+This is evident in butcher shops, where every part of an animal is sold.
 Whether it be the oesophagus or the ball sack, people here eat the lot!
-The butchers were incredibly friendly, beyond my expectations and always keen to sit down and have a chai with me.
+The butchers were very friendly and always eager to share a chai with me.

 CITY OF SCREAMS